kkingbd/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-I would apply merge sort.
-First, I will drop from half of the building height, if egg breaks, I will go down, else will move up. then I will keep continue same process until I find where egg won't break.

-_n_ = stories
-_n_  >= _f_ egg breaks
-_n_ < _f_ egg don't break
+Binary search.
+The reason - the floors are already sorted.
+    - find the middle floor
+    - drop egg
+    - if egg breaks:
+        go down
+    - else change middle floor to bottom.

+     repeat same process until _f_ is found.

+ Time complexity will be : 0 (log n)